d-Representation-finite self-injective algebras: Proofs of our results

-For the proof of Theorem~\ref{stronger theorem} we shall need a result, Proposition~\ref{exseq} below, which characterizes $d$-cluster-tilting subcategories of $\mod\C$ in terms of the existence of so-called $d$-almost split sequences.
+For the proof of the rest of Theorem~\ref{stronger theorem} we shall need a result, Proposition~\ref{exseq} below, which characterizes $d$-cluster-tilting subcategories of $\mod\C$ in terms of the existence of so-called $d$-almost split sequences.
 This is a generalization of \cite[Proposition~2.4]{io11}, which deals with the case of a finite-dimensional $k$-algebra.

 Recall that a Hom-finite $k$-linear Krull-Schmidt category $\C$ is called a \emph{dualizing $k$-variety} \cite{ARstable} if the functors $D:\Mod\C\to \Mod(\C^{\rm op})$ and $D:\Mod(\C^{\rm op})\to \Mod\C$ induce dualities